krotik/eliasdb/README.md

 The terminal uses a REST API to communicate with the backend.
 The REST API can be browsed using a dynamically generated swagger.json definition (https://localhost:9090/db/swagger.json).
 You can browse the API of EliasDB's latest version [here](http://petstore.swagger.io/?url=https://devt.de/krotik/eliasdb/raw/master/swagger.json).

+### Scripting

+EliasDB supports a scripting language called [ECAL](ecal.md) to define alternative actions for database operations such as store, update or delete.
+The actions can be taken before, instead (by calling `db.raiseGraphEventHandled()`) or after the normal database operation.
+The language is powerful enough to write backend logic for applications.

+There is a [VSCode integration](https://devt.de/krotik/ecal/src/master/ecal-support/README.md) available which supports syntax highlighting and debugging via the debug server.
+More information can be found in the [code repository](https://devt.de/krotik/ecal) of the interpreter.

 ### Clustering:

 EliasDB supports to be run in a cluster by joining multiple instances of EliasDB together.
 You can read more about it [here](cluster.md).